toml-lang/toml/README.md

 ```

 Any Unicode character may be used except those that must be escaped: backslash
-and the control characters other than tab (U+0000 to U+0008, U+000A to U+001F,
+and the control characters other than tab, line feed, and carriage return
+(U+0000 to U+0008, U+000B, U+000C, U+000E to U+001F, U+007F).
+Quotation marks
-U+007F).
-Quotation marks need not be escaped unless their presence would create
+need not be escaped unless their presence would create a premature closing
-a premature closing delimiter.
+delimiter.

 If you're a frequent specifier of Windows paths or regular expressions, then
 having to escape backslashes quickly becomes tedious and error prone.
 To help,